jaclu/tmux-menus/README.md

 Each menu is a script, so you can edit a menu script, and once saved, the new content is displayed the next time you trigger that menu.

-Rapid development with minimal fuzz.
+Rapid development with minimal fuzz!

 If you are struggling with a menu edit, run that menu item in a pane of the tmux session you are working on, something like